 - Travel Health Products

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 1. Travel Makeup Kit

 It’s best to keep your makeup routine short and simple while traveling.
-Just a bit of powder, some mascara, lipgloss and you’re good to go!
-Plus if you’re headed to tropical climates you’ll sweat it all off in an hour anyway.
+Just a bit of powder, some mascara, and lipgloss and you’re good to go!
+Plus, if you’re headed to tropical climates you’ll sweat it all off in an hour anyway.
 This darling little makeup kit by Clinique is everything you need for your travel makeup routine, all in a perfectly portable package.

 2. Tinted Moisturizer

 Don’t have time or energy for a full face of makeup while on the road?
 Keep a tinted moisturizer with SPF in your bag to even out your complexion and give you a fresh-faced glow!

 3. Face Moisturizer with SPF

 A high-quality face moisturizer with SPF is one of the most essential travel beauty products you can pack.
 You’ll probably spend a good amount of time outdoors during your trip and those sun rays can do damage to your skin, even when the sky is cloudy.

 Protect your pretty face with a daily moisturizer with 30 SPF or higher.
 Don’t forget to slather it on your neck and décolletage!